The Podcasts Every (Student) Pilot Should Listen to

 A podcast about flight training, flight simulation, hangar talk and interesting interviews.
 Host Chris Palmer is an awesome and enthusiastic guy sharing his passion for aviation with his guests, discussing topics like flight simulator software and hardware, aircraft, airshows, and much more.
 An interesting podcast for pilots, flight sim enthusiasts and aviation lovers!

-You can listen to the above podcasts via Itunes, Stitcher on any other podcasting app.
-I personally use the free version of BeyondPod on my android phone and I love it!
+You can listen to the above podcasts via Itunes, Stitcher on any other podcasting app!